Last Updated on February 20, 2025

 It is estimated that more money had been printed in 1991 than the previous 30 years.

-The high inflation of the Russia Rouble continued until 1995 when the government brought inflation under control by pegging the currency to the US Dollar.
+The high inflation of the Russia Rouble continued until 1995 when the government brought inflation under control by pegging the currency to the U.S. Dollar.

 8. Hyperinflation in Zimbabwe